artsy/hokusai/docs/Review_Apps.md

 1) Create a new review app
     ```shell
-    hokusai review_app setup <name> # we recommend using branch name or pr number as name
+    hokusai review_app setup <name> # we recommend using branch name or PR number as name
     ```
     This command will create a new `<name>.yml` under `hokusai/` folder.